 Before returning to Creighton, Harris taught at Millard West High School in Omaha, Neb., while also coaching softball and basketball at Millard West.

-She graduated from Creighton in 2007, with a bachelor's degree in sociology and is currently pursuing a Master’s of Science degree in Human Environmental Sciences with a graduate certification in conflict management, negotiation and mediation from The University of Alabama.
+She graduated from Creighton in 2007, with a bachelor's degree in sociology and completed a Master’s of Science degree in Human Environmental Sciences with a graduate certification in conflict management, negotiation and mediation from The University of Alabama in 2018.

 Harris' grandfather Tom Lind played basketball at the University of Iowa while her sister Molly played softball on the 1999 DePaul team that reached the Women's College World Series.

 Harris and her husband, Korey, currently reside in Tuscaloosa, Ala., along with their dog, Kirby.
 Korey played collegiate soccer at Creighton University (Cullman High School) and later received a bachelor's degree in Communications and Information Sciences from The University of Alabama.
-He is a Chiropractic Physician and works at Precision Chiropractic in Pelham, AL (D.C., Life University).
+He is a Chiropractic Physician practicing at Precision Chiropractic in Birmingham, Ala.
+(D.C., Life University).